How to Build a Future Events Pipeline

 - (B) Frequency: The minimum number of times the event occurs.
 The default value is “1”, i.e. you are only predicting that a user will take this action once in the specified time range.
 However, if you are looking to predict if users will do an event multiple times, e.g. Predict how likely each user is to make 5 purchases, then you can increase the event frequency.

 - (C) Event Conditions: Conditions (if any) under which the event occurs.
 These event conditions are based on the data being ingested into Cortex.

 You can build a Future Events pipeline to predict any event that you can describe in this way using your data.
-Add any number of conditions to an event, or chain any number of distinct events together using AND/ OR.
+Add any number of conditions to an event, or chain any number of distinct events together using AND/OR/IF operators.
 No matter how complex, your events will always read like an English sentence.
 Here are a few examples based on e-commerce use cases:

 Step 3: Define Groups

 Sometimes you are looking to make a prediction for every user in your system, while other times you want a prediction only for a certain group of users.
 By default, Future Events pipelines are set up to make a prediction for All Users.
 If you are looking to predict for All Users simply click Next to proceed to the next step.

 If you are looking to limit the prediction group, you can either include a specific group or exclude a specific group.
 Like events in step 2, the user attribute values available come directly from the data being ingested by Cortex.

 Note that having an Include or Exclude group will also limit the model training for only those groups of users, ensuring that the behavior of users outside of this group doesn’t affect the model.